JonOct45/NetworkProject/README-SUBMISSION.md

 2. Receiving and Sending headers.
 I realized that I had a lot of attributes and methods that were not uniform and were making things complicated.
-This brought up more frustration, and with out utilizing some Test Methods that were in ClientHelper, I was not able to completely create Menu processing out of the Client.
+This brought up more issues handling objects.

         This resolve took the entire project as I removed and implimented Methods, in some cases complicating things.
 Towards the end, I was able to get a more clear concise set of methods and attributes that I could use.
 I later discovered a different way of getting information to the client as they connected.
 This is where I sent the Menu and the ID.